ETC-NLG: End-to-end Topic-Conditioned Natural Language Generation: Experimental Results

 We test both combined and contextual topic modeling approaches using RoBERTa~\cite{liu2019roberta}, a widely-known improvement over the BERT encoder~\cite{devlin-etal-2019-bert}, and UmBERTo~\cite{umberto}, a RoBERTa-based encoding language model trained on crawled Italian web data, producing respectively English and Italian contextual representations.
 We leverage the base variants of both models available through the HuggingFace Transformers framework~\cite{Wolf2019HuggingFacesTS}.
-Contextual embeddings are sampled either alone or alongside bag-of-word representations in a variational framework to improve topic coherence.\footnote{See~\citep{bianchi2020crosslingual,bianchi2020pretraining} for precisions on models and metrics.}
+Contextual embeddings are sampled either alone or alongside bag-of-words representations in a variational framework to improve topic coherence.

-Given the different sizes of tested corpora, we evaluate the performances of combined and contextual models by varying the number of topics between 3 and 10 for the Svevo corpus and between 25 and 150 for the EuroParl corpora.
-We use three metrics capturing topic coherence and diversity: i) Normalized Pointwise Mutual Information (NPMI, $\tau$), measuring the relatedness of top-10 topic words given the empirical frequency of corpus words; ii) Topic Coherence ($\alpha$), i.e. the average of pairwise similarities between word embeddings of top-25 topic words across topics for a semantic perspective to topic coherence; and iii) Rank-Biased Overlap diversity (Inverted RBO, $\rho$), a measure of disjointedness between topics weighted on word rankings.
-Figure~\ref{fig:npmi} shows the NPMI scores obtained for combined and contextual model over topic ranges for the three corpora.
+Given the different sizes of tested corpora, we evaluate combined and contextual models' performances by varying the number of topics between 3 and 10 for the Svevo corpus and between 25 and 150 for the EuroParl corpora.
+We use three metrics capturing topic coherence and diversity\footnote{See works by Bianchi et al.~\cite{bianchi2020crosslingual,bianchi2020pretraining} for specifications on models and metrics.}: i) Normalized Pointwise Mutual Information (NPMI, $\tau$), measuring the relatedness of top-10 topic words given the empirical frequency of corpus words; ii) Topic Coherence ($\alpha$), i.e., the average of pairwise similarities between word embeddings of top-25 topic words across topics for a semantic perspective to topic coherence; and iii) Rank-Biased Overlap diversity (Inverted RBO, $\rho$), a measure of disjointedness between topics weighted on word rankings.
+Figure~\ref{fig:npmi} reports the NPMI scores for combined and contextual models over topic ranges for the three corpora.
+Topics generated by the contextual model are generally more coherent across all topic counts, with EuroParl topics being more coherent than those of the Svevo corpus for both Italian and English languages.